GSC - Travel Team

 o This can be used for a pizza party, holiday party or a meal planned around a tournament.

-o Managers or a team representative should organize and pay for the food and then submit receipts to Barbara Williams for reimbursement.
+o Managers or a team representative should organize and pay for the food and then submit receipts to Emily Sternberg for reimbursement.

 · There will be other events and team meals that will require you to split a bill among players/families.

-o It is best to send the billing to Barbara in a timely manner to reduce questions and surprises on bills
+o Please send the billing to Emily in a timely manner to reduce questions and surprises on bills

 · Most teams also enjoy a holiday gathering in December.